Day Trip Guide to Enchanted Rock: A Natural Wonder of Texas

 Turkey Pass Trail

-This trail has great views of Enchanted Rock on one side and views of Turkey Peak and Freshman Mountain on the other.
+The Turkey Pass Trail has great views of Enchanted Rock on one side and views of Turkey Peak and Freshman Mountain on the other.
 Very scenic!

 Distance: 0.7 miles